Student Health Services

 • Do not urinate one hour before the appointment.
 Be prepared to provide a urine sample.

-• During your visit, your healthcare provider will review your medical and sexual health history.
+• Your healthcare provider will review your medical and sexual health history.
 You will be asked about drug use and symptoms of acute HIV.
 These questions are asked of all patients and are important for your overall health.
 The questions help your provider understand what testing you may need.
 Like all healthcare, this information is confidential.

 • Be prepared to have lab testing (blood draw) if indicated.